What is Pogo Park?

 We offer tours to interested parties at specific times of the year.
 Ask about the next tour by writing to email@example.com.
 Or sign up for our mailing list here to find out about upcoming events, tours, and fundraisers.

 Is the park safe?

-The park at Elm Playlot is staffed Tuesday–Saturday from 9am to 5pm by members of our community resident team who keep a watchful eye on the park so that it is safe for children to play and for families to visit.
+The park at Elm Playlot is staffed Tuesday–Friday from 9am to 5pm by members of our Community Resident Team, who keep a watchful eye on the park so that it is safe for children to play and for families to visit.

 does pogo park have a calendar of events?